-Now the entire next lesson of this series will be on stretch thread and wooly nylon so I won’t go into too much detail here, but suffice it to say that using one of these two in your bobbin will help make that top stitch more flexible, preventing popped stitches.
+In another tutorial we talk about stretch thread and wooly nylon so I won’t go into too much detail here, but suffice it to say that using one of these two in your bobbin will help make that top stitch more flexible, preventing popped stitches.

 Making It Look More Professional

 Topstitching can be a wonderfully personalized touch to your knit clothing.
 Its function is to help reinforce certain seams or keep certain places in your garment laying flat.
 But more obviously, it provides an aesthetic touch that can be personalized to your taste.
 The two things you can do to really make your topstitching look more professional with a twin needle are:

 - Lengthening your stitches – The longest length on your machine

 - Using thicker topstitching thread – Makes the topstitch bolder